paulperet/word2vec/README.md

 ## Results

 To test the program I used the text8 dataset which is a text file containing the first billion characters of Wikipedia.
-I kept the default settings for creating the dataset and training the model.
+Except for the MAX_TRAINING_EXAMPLES, EPOCHS and WINDOW, I kept the default settings for creating the dataset and training the model.

-### Training with a 100M Dataset for a single epoch
+### Training with 100M examples (window=5) for a single epoch
 Training time: ≃ 40 minutes on a T4 GPU.
 On the wordsim353, my model achieved 36.3% accuracy with a high confidence (p-value of 1.73e-12)